saeed0xf/smartballot/README.md

 - **Authentication**: JWT-based authentication with role management
 - **File Storage**: Local file system with secure access controls

+## Blockchain Architecture
+VoteSure uses Ethereum smart contracts to ensure the integrity of the voting process.
+The system is designed to store all critical election data on the blockchain, providing a transparent and immutable record of votes.

+### Key Blockchain Components

+- **VoteSureV2 Smart Contract**: Our upgraded contract with multi-election support.
+- **Election Management**: Each election has its own unique blockchain ID.
+- **Voter Registration**: Voters must be registered and approved for specific elections.
+- **Candidate Registration**: Candidates are added to specific elections.
+- **Vote Casting**: Votes are recorded on the blockchain with reference to both election and candidate.
+- **Result Tabulation**: Results are read directly from the blockchain for verification.

+### Data Structure

+- **Elections**: Each election has an ID, title, description, type, region, pincode, start time, end time, active status, and list of candidates.
+- **Voters**: Voters are registered with their wallet addresses and must be approved for specific elections.
+- **Candidates**: Candidates are registered for specific elections with their information.
+- **Votes**: Each vote links a voter to their chosen candidate in a specific election.

 ## Smart Contract Management
-The VoteSure system uses a Solidity smart contract (`VoteSure.sol`) to handle blockchain operations.
+The VoteSure system uses a Solidity smart contract (`VoteSureV2.sol`) to handle blockchain operations.
 Below are instructions for compiling and deploying the smart contract.

 ### Compiling the Smart Contract